glennreyes/react-graphql-workshop/_exercises/8-setup-deployment.md

 - Use `lambda` folder for Netlify functions
 - Use `build` folder for the static site

-### Task 3.2 Drag & Drop time!
+### Task 3.2 Connect git project to Netlify

-Go to https://app.netlify.com and drag and drop your project folder, done!
-Netlify will handle the rest and your app should be deployed within minutes.
+Go to https://app.netlify.com and follow instructions to connect your git repo with Netlify.